-Tuesday Talks invites leading artists, thinkers and curators to explore the driving forces, influences and sources of inspiration within contemporary art.
+Wednesday Talks invites leading artists, thinkers and curators to explore the driving forces, influences and sources of inspiration within contemporary art.

 12.30-2.00pm.
-Free, booking essential
+Free, no booking necessary

-Listen to previous Tuesday Talks and other audio recordings on the Whitworth's Soundcloud stream
+Listen to previous 'Tuesday Talks' and other audio recordings on the Whitworth's Soundcloud stream